remotesynth/certifiedfreshevents/content/events/going-great-with-go.md

 carousel: false
 ---

 Over the past few years Go has developed a strong and growing following.
 IEEE lists it both as one of the top 10 programming languages in 2018, but also as one of its top 5 trending languages.
-In this session, we'll get to know the Go langauge better by exploring how to us it to do things like build serverless applications and connect to complex data.
+In this session, we'll get to know the Go language better by exploring how to us it to do things like build serverless applications and connect to complex data.

 <div class="container" style="background-color:#f4f5f9;margin-top:20px;margin-bottom:20px;">
   <div class="row">